lordofthejars/nosql-unit/README.md

 public ElasticsearchRule elasticsearchRule = newElasticsearchRule().defaultEmbeddedElasticsearch();
 ~~~~

+If you're using **Elasticsearch 2.x**, simply use the classes inside the package `com.lordofthejars.nosqlunit.elasticsearch2`.

 If you need to customize embedded connection we can use *EmbeddedElasticsearchConfigurationBuilder* class builder.

 #### Managed